Bridge2Hyku/Bridge2Hyku.github.io/_posts/updates/2018-06-12-open-closed.md

 > you will be involved in user forums, in bug fix requests, in creating (or updating) documentation, in training, in local tweaking,
 > with or without outside help.
 Proprietary systems are currently asking between $10,000 and $20,000 per year for a (relatively) small > archive, from what I have seen and heard.

-In the code4lib journal article <a href="http://journal.code4lib.org/articles/8327">“Breaking Up With CONTENTdm: Why and How One Institution Took the Leap to Open Source” by Heather Gilbert and Tyler Mobley</a>, they reiterate Carol’s cost issues with proprietary systems:
+In the code4lib journal article <a href="http://journal.code4lib.org/articles/8327">“Breaking Up With CONTENTdm: Why and How One Institution Took the Leap to Open Source”</a> by Heather Gilbert and Tyler Mobley, they reiterate Carol’s cost issues with proprietary systems:

 > By 2011, LCDL had over 12 project partners and almost 50,000 items digitized.
 LCDL’s current CONTENTdm license was limited to 50,000
 > items.
 CONTENTdm defines items as single scans.
 Compound objects are counted as the number of scans plus one for the compound object